fftmp/gdrive_download_dir/Readme.md

 # Usage example
-./gdrive_download_dir.py 0B0HtNZkqn9bwM0NCRXRmMTdzY1U
+`./gdrive_download_dir.py 0B0HtNZkqn9bwM0NCRXRmMTdzY1U rename|overwrite|skip`

-(You can use https://drive.google.com/drive/folders/0B0HtNZkqn9bwM0NCRXRmMTdzY1U for tests)
-Currently script creates folder with given folder_id in cwd and place there downloaded content
+Script creates folder with given folder_id in cwd and place downloaded content there.

+Last arg - strategy to resolve conflicts, if dst already contain file with same name:
+* rename - save to new file, whose name will be 'orig_name + file_id'.
+* overwrite - overwrite existing file.
+* skip - do not (re)download file, if file with same name already exist.
+Default behaviour.

 # TODO
-*   increase downloading speed, if possible
-*   make tests
+* Sometimes can't download any file (connection closed from server side).
+Possibly this is problem of my connection, because after some time (10-30 min) same code begin to work ok.
+* There is race because of possible interrupt point between checking file existance and creating file.
+Affect only multy-threaded download and have very low chance.